The SME Lending Market: Australian Lending Statistics

 Reason for Lending

-Statistics are based on clients who have used Become Business Loans (formerly known as Lending Express) to find online lenders in Australia in the periods of between July and October 2017.
-We do no guarantee accuracy in regards to the entire online lending market in Australia – Lending Express is a new contender and the is no sufficient sample size to reach statistical certainty.
+Small business lending statistics are based on clients who have used Become Business Loans (formerly known as Lending Express) to find online lenders in Australia in the periods between July and October 2017.
+We do not guarantee accuracy in regards to the entire online business lending market in Australia – Become is a new contender and this is not a sufficient sample size to reach statistical certainty.
 Still, we find this data extremely usable, actionable and hard to come by, hence our reason to keep these SME financing statistics on SBLA despite the research being originally conducted in 2017.

 Australian Small Business Lending Statistics

 The SME lending statistics from the RBA paint a picture of the overall business lending market in Australia.
 We can see that, on a total basis, lending to SMEs actually declined slightly throughout 2020.
 As the whole globe encountered an economic slowdown, there is a small positive in the sense that capital was still filtering through to SMEs in Australia at a consistent level.
 Though we also know that as a result of economic shutdowns in Australia, demand for financing by SMEs was at an all-time high, so this also has to point to the reluctance of lenders to extend credit.
 Given the higher demand, we would have expected lending to SMEs to have increased throughout 2020 – initiatives from the RBA are hoping to bolster SME lending as we move forward (no surprise in knowing that large businesses in Australia saw an increase in lending through 2020).

 Roughly 50% of all small business loans are secured by residential property.
 Surprisingly, the amount of small business loans secured by residential property remained flat throughout 2020.
 We would have expected this to rise as lenders’ became weary of the implications of COVID-19.